pfirsich/joml/README.md

 # General
-This format is not intended to exchange structured data read and written by machines (like JSON is commonly used as), but rather as a format read and written by people and read by machines.
+This format is not intended to exchange structured data read and written by machines (like JSON is commonly used as), but rather as a format read and written by people and read by machines (like TOML and YAML).

 It should be easy to integrate, which means that a fully specification conformant parser should be easy to write and fairly small.